magical/TeamBuilder/README.md

 ## API
 We plan to use PokéAPI for our project.
 PokéAPI is a RESTful API from which one can retrieve a wide variety of data about Pokémon in JSON format.
 It is a read-only API.

-We will need to use at least the following endpoints:

- * /api/v2/pokemon - to get data about a Pokémon species, including its types
-	* pokemon/{id or name} - for searching for specific Pokémon
- 	* pokemon/?limit=20&offset=0 - to get a list of Pokemon by number
- * /api/v2/types - to get data about type match-ups
- * /api/v2/evolution-chain - to get the evolutions of the Pokémon